 Our operations could be subject to earthquakes, power shortages, telecommunications failures, water shortages, floods, hurricanes, typhoons, fires, extreme weather conditions, medical epidemics and other natural or manmade disasters or business interruptions, for which we are predominantly self-insured.
-We rely on third-party manufacturers to produce our vaccine candidates.
-Our ability to obtain clinical supplies of our vaccine candidates could be disrupted if the operations of these suppliers were affected by a man-made or natural disaster or other business interruption.
 The occurrence of any of these business disruptions could seriously harm our operations and financial condition and increase our costs and expenses.

-Risks Related to Commercialization
+Risks Related to Commercialization of Our Product Candidates